 The Münsterland is a dynamic economic region with numerous small and medium-sized enterprises.
 The people of Münsterland are not only particularly productive, but also innovative.
 Find out more about facts, figures and data from the Münsterland region here.

 Our Münsterland business location includes the city of Münster as the main centre and the four more rural districts of Borken, Coesfeld, Steinfurt and Warendorf with the district towns of the same names.
 We are located in the north-west of North Rhine-Westphalia.
 Our border neighbours are the Dutch and the Lower Saxons.
 Although we are the third largest of the nine regions in NRW in terms of area, we are comparatively sparsely populated.
-On average, there are only 273 inhabitants per square kilometre (NRW: 524).
-In total, 1.62 million people live here.
+Only 394 (in 2021) inhabitants live on average per square kilometre (NRW: 525 in 2021).
+In total, 1.66 million people live here (2022).

 Our citizens are the youngest of all nine economic regions in NRW.
 We are 43 years old on average - exactly one year younger than the state-wide average.

 Agriculture plays a particularly important role in the districts of Borken, Coesfeld and Warendorf.
-Overall, the sector generates 1.3 percent of gross value added - more than in any other NRW region - and thus contributes 31 percent of the total agricultural gross value added in NRW.
-This is another reason why the share of the manufacturing sector, which includes the processing of agricultural products, is higher than the state average at 28.5 percent of gross value added.
-This is where most of the employees subject to social insurance contributions are to be found, with around 141,000 workers.
-The two most important sectors are mechanical engineering and - in line with the importance of agriculture - the food industry as a buyer and processor.
-Both contribute about 20 per cent each to the turnover in this sector.
+Overall, the sector generates 1.7 percent of gross value added - more than in any other NRW region - and thus contributes almost 30 percent of the total agricultural gross value added in NRW.
+This is another reason why the share of the manufacturing industry, which includes the processing of agricultural products, is higher than the state average at 29.5 percent of gross value added.
+This is where most of the employees subject to social insurance contributions are to be found, with around 143,800 workers.
+The next most important employers in Münsterland are the health and social services sector and trade.

-The city of Münster, as an administrative and university city, is a service centre.
-88.8 percent of the gross value added was recently accounted for by this sector.
+As an administrative and university city, the city of Münster is a service centre.
+87.7 per cent of the gross value added was generated in this sector.
 Only in Bonn is the share higher.
-The economic sector of education/health plays a particularly important role.
-At 36.5 percent, it is higher than in any other region in North Rhine-Westphalia.
+The public and other services sector plays a particularly important role and, at 38 percent, is larger than in any other sub-region.